Smart-Wheelchair-RRC/livox_ros_driver2/README.md

+## Note the changes
+* Applied extrinsic rotations to IMU data to fix issues with FastLIO.
+Now the extrinsic RPY in the config will be applied to both the Pointcloud and IMU data.
+* Added "invert_lidar" parameter, which will apply a 180-degree rotation about the x-axis to both the Pointcloud and IMU data, when set to "true" -> only when the extrinsics roll, pitch and yaw are all set to 0, else extrinsics will be applied.
+This is useful when the lidar is mounted inverted.

 # Livox ROS Driver 2

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).